-- Since dried herbs have best flavor when re-hydrated, add them when you start cooking or at least 15-20 minutes before you finish.
-They best when added to a recipe during the cooking process rather than sprinkling them on top.
+- Since dried herbs have the best flavor when re-hydrated, add them when you start cooking or at least 15-20 minutes before you finish.
+They are best when added to a recipe during the cooking process rather than sprinkling them on top.

 Dried thyme is a multi-purpose herb to pop into a soup or casserole when a sprig of fresh is not available.
-Also great with chicken, and a staple of Black Bean Soup!
+Also great with chicken and a staple of Black Bean Soup!

 This is salt’s twin brother and always adds a kick to a dish.
 It is probably the most popular spice in the world.
 Best to buy the whole peppercorns and a grinder, but buying ground is fine too.
 For a sharper bite, try white pepper.

 The ginger root is a cornerstone of Asian cooking, imparting a slightly sweet, slightly hot flavor.
-Goes well will garlic in many Thai, Indian, and Chinese dishes.
+It goes well will garlic in many Thai, Indian, and Chinese dishes.
 Ginger may help stop nausea and may also relieve heartburn and bloating.
 Try a ginger and honey tea when you’re under the weather.

 There’s nothing like basil in a tomato sauce or tomato salad.
 It’s easy to grow basil as a potted plant on a windowsill.
 Keeping a supply of dried basil at home ensures you always have this fantastic spice on hand!